 NASSOS DAPHNIS: Well, the thing is...I mean the simpler the thing is the harder it is to control, to put together.
 Because, if you only have two elements to deal with, everything has to be so precise, so evaluated in order to really make it work together and unify things.
 But if you have ten, for instance, if you see a weakness in one corner you put something else up there and just get it back.

 PAUL CUMMINGS: Adjust a little bit.

 NASSOS DAPHNIS: Well, you just adjust it.
 But you cannot adjust a big thing, for instance.
 Either the big thing has to work or it doesn't work.
 It's one thing or the other.
 So you really have to make it work.

 END OF INTERVIEW

-This transcript is in the public domain and may be used without permission.
-Quotes and excerpts must be cited as follows: Oral history interview with Nassos Daphnis, 1968 Apr.
-9, Archives of American Art, Smithsonian Institution.
+Quotes and excerpts must be cited as follows: Oral history interview with Nassos Daphnis, 1968 April 9.
+Archives of American Art, Smithsonian Institution.

 Through collecting, preserving, and providing access to our collections, the Archives inspires new ways of interpreting the visual arts in America and allows current and future generations to piece together the nation’s rich artistic and cultural heritage.